-Thank you for your interest in our school!
+Thank you for being so interested in our school!
 Here are some quick links to information regarding enrollment and other pertinent information regarding Curtis:

-Yes, Curtis Baptist School is accredited by the Georgia Accrediting Commission (GAC), the Association of Christian Schools International (ACSI) and AdvancED/SACS Accreditation Commission.
+Yes, Curtis Baptist School is accredited by the Georgia Accrediting Commission (GAC), the Association of Christian Schools International (ACSI), and Cognia Accreditation Commission.
 CBS is an active member of the South Carolina Independent School Association (SCISA).

-CBS teaches students from Kindergarten through 12th Grade.
-The Daycare serves children 13 months through pre-kindergarten.
+CBS teaches students from K3 through 12th Grade.

 Yes, the Learning Place (LP) Program at Curtis Baptist School consists of classes with a small student/teacher ratio and teachers trained in the field.
 It exists to meet the needs of students with learning difficulties such as ADD/ADHD, dyslexia, processing difficulties, and more.
 Prospective LP students will initially meet with the LP Coordinator before going through the admission process.